gutentags/blick/README.md

 -   **measure:** The animation controller will call `measure()` on every component that has requested an opportunity to measure its rendered state on the document in the first phase of the next animation frame.
-    This may include measuring its size or position.
+    This may include measuring its size, position, or computed styles.
     The component may at this point decide whether to request or cancel any subsequent phases depending on whether the measured state reflects the intended state.